matthew-scherf/Only-One/README.md

 Objection: Different axiom sets could yield different but equally valid metaphysical systems—so why privilege these axioms?

-Response: The axioms aren't arbitrary given the goal of formalizing Advaita.
-But more deeply: axioms like A1 (something exists) and A7a (You are Absolute) aren't chosen for convenience—they're derived from the structure of experience itself.
+The axioms aren't arbitrary given the goal of formalizing Advaita.
+But, more deeply, axioms like A1 (something exists) and A7a (You are Absolute) aren't chosen for convenience, they're derived from the structure of experience itself.

 Consider:
 * Can you doubt that experience exists?
 No, doubt is experience